angelhof/angelhof.github.io/teaching/spring-2026-cs134/assignment4.md

     implementation.
 </p>
 <p>
-    Hint: Think about when it is OK for a server to give shards to another server during a view change.
+    Hint: Think about when it is ok for a server to give shards to another server during a view change.
 </p>
 <p>